wwerkk/Catch-A-Waveform/README.md

 ### Modified: "Catch-A-Waveform: Learning to Generate Audio from a Single Short Example" (NeurIPS 2021)

-This version has the following experimental features:
+This version has the following features:
 - new training run modes (`resume`, `transfer`)
 - new audio sampling method `--scale_crop` to fit the maximum audio into memory at each scale
 - build models with skip connections in the 1D dialated convolution stacks